openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/corstone1000/software-architecture.rst

-Apart from always booting the authorized images, it is also essential that the device only accepts the authorized images in the firmware update process. corstone1000 supports OTA (Over the Air) firmware updates and follows Platform Security Firmware Update sepcification (`FWU`_).
+Apart from always booting the authorized images, it is also essential that the device only accepts the authorized images in the firmware update process.
+Corstone-1000 supports OTA (Over the Air) firmware updates and follows Platform Security Firmware Update sepcification (`FWU`_).

 As standardized into `FWU`_, the external flash is divided into two banks of which one bank has currently running images and the other bank is used for staging new images.
-There are four updatable units, i.e. Secure Enclave's BL2 and TF-M, and Host's FIP (Firmware Image Package) and Kernel Image.
+There are four updatable units, i.e. Secure Enclave's BL2 and TF-M, and Host's FIP (Firmware Image Package) and Kernel Image (the initramfs bundle).
 The new images are accepted in the form of a UEFI capsule.

 .. image:: images/ExternalFlash.png